 Plan your visit with our guide: 8 Great Things to Do in Vienna Virginia: Advice from a Local.

 The town of Vienna includes three of our favorite parks and a charming downtown packed with great restaurants.
 At Meadowlark Botanical Gardens you can stroll the gardens, relax by the pond, and explore the only Korean Bell Garden in the Eastern US.
 During the holiday season, the Winter Walk of Lights fills the gardens with sparkly fun.

 Nearby, catch a show at Wolf Trap, the only National Park for the Performing Arts.
+You can also picnic and hike at Wolf Trap up to 2 hours before showtime.
 The Washington and Old Dominion Bike Trail, the skinniest park in the region, passes through the downtown on a beautiful, level paved trail.
 Be sure to check out the town mural near the W&OD.